top of page

 DSC01273.jpg

 The four trails I’ve completed so far – Thames Path, The Ridgeway, Cotswold Way & North Downs Way – have all had one thing in common; each one is a designated National Trail and as such is managed and maintained by a dedicated body.
-As a result, National Trails are better maintained than your average trail; you’ll rarely find a broken stile or kissing gate.
+As a result, National Trails are better maintained than your average trail; you’ll rarely find a broken stile or kissing gate for example.
 The signage too is usually superior both in terms of the quantity of the signposts along the trail and the condition of them.
-The most distinguishing characteristic of a National Trail is the famous acorn logo that you’ll see on most of the fingerboards along the trail.
+The most distinguishing characteristic of a National Trail is the famous acorn logo that you’ll see on most of the signposts along the trail.

 • bluesky-brands-solid